ringoid/image/README.md

 Headers:

-* X-Ringoid-App-Version : 1       //int
+* X-Ringoid-Android-BuildNum : 1       //int, X-Ringoid-iOS-BuildNum in case of iOS

 GET request